Owners and lessees of certain Ford vehicles installed with the 10R80 transmission.

 What’s Going On?

-F-150 drivers have reported problems with their transmissions when starting their vehicles, accelerating and shifting.
+Drivers have reported problems with their transmissions when starting their vehicles, accelerating and shifting.
 Attorneys are now investigating whether a class action is possible.

 What Kind of Problems?

 Many drivers have described their transmissions as “slipping,” “jerky,” “harsh” or “rough.”
 Others say their vehicles make a loud “clunking” noise and hesitate between gears.

 A class action lawsuit could allow drivers to get back the money they spent on repairs and force Ford to find a permanent fix for the problem.

 If you’ve had transmission problems with your Ford vehicle, you may be able to help start a class action lawsuit.
 Tell us about your experience by filling out the form on this page.